Timișoara: Higher education

 Higher education has a tradition of over 100 years, with the establishment of the Polytechnic University in 1920.
 From then until today, Timișoara has become the most important university and academic center in western Romania, with about 40,000 students enrolled in undergraduate and postgraduate study programs in four public and two private universities.
 There are branches of the National Alliance of Student Organizations in Romania and AIESEC.
 Student organizations are very active, known for events such as StudentFest, the largest international student art and culture festival in Southeast Europe or the ten-day International Student Week.

 The Polytechnic University is one of the largest and most famous technical universities in Central and Eastern Europe.
 In 2011 it was classified by the Ministry of Education in the category of universities of advanced research and education, the highest position that a university in Romania can reach.
 In the 2018 SCImago Institutions Rankings, the Polytechnic University is on the third place among the Romanian universities with research activity.
 Established by royal decree in 1944, the West University is the largest university in the city in terms of student numbers.
 The West University is one of the five members of the Universitaria Consortium, the group of elite Romanian universities.
 In 2018, the West University was present in 19 international rankings of universities, one of the top-ranked in Romania.
 One of the six medical universities in Romania is located in Timișoara – the Victor Babeș University of Medicine and Pharmacy.
 The fourth public university in Timișoara, specialized in life sciences and veterinary medicine, is the King Michael I University of Life Sciences.

+The four public universities are grouped under the Timișoara University Alliance, founded in 2020 and the first structure of this kind in Romania.

 The student campuses are located in Complexul Studențesc–Medicinei (25 dormitories), Lipovei–Tipografilor (six dormitories) and Blașcovici (two dormitories), offering a total of about 13,000 accommodation places.
 Complexul Studențesc in particular is known for its nightlife, with several pubs, bistros, nightclubs and themed bars concentrated here.